 We don’t store personal information on our servers unless required for the on-going operation of our site.

-The International Association for Hydrogen Safety “HySafe” operates several websites including hysafe.info, hysafe.net, ichs2017.com, ichs2019.com, ichs2021.com and preslhy.eu.
+The International Association for Hydrogen Safety “HySafe” operates several websites including hysafe.info, hysafe.net, preslhy.eu, as well as all ICHS editions websites.

 It is HySafe’s policy to respect your privacy regarding any information we may collect while operating our websites.

 Like most website operators, HySafe collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 HySafe’s purpose in collecting non-personally identifying information is to better understand how HySafe website’s visitors use its website.
 From time to time, HySafe may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.